 With species in a state of nature, every naturalist has in fact brought descent into his classification; for he includes in his lowest grade, or that of a species, the two sexes; and how enormously these sometimes differ in the most important characters, is known to every naturalist: scarcely a single fact can be predicated in common of the males and hermaphrodites of certain cirripedes, when adult, and yet no one dreams of separating them.
-The naturalist includes as one species the several larval stages of the same individual, however much they may differ from each other and from the adult; as he likewise includes the so-called alternate generations of Steenstrup, which can only in a technical sense be considered as the same individual.
-He includes monsters; he includes varieties, not solely because they closely resemble the parent-form, but because they are descended from it.
+The naturalist includes as one species the several larval stages of the same individual, however much they may differ from each other and from the adult; as he likewise includes the socalled alternate generations of Steenstrup, which can only in a technical sense be considered as the same individual.
+He includes monsters; he includes varieties, not solely because they resemble the parent-form, but because they are descended from it.
 He who believes that the cowslip is descended from the primrose, or conversely, ranks them together as a single species, and gives a single definition.
-As soon as three Orchidean forms (Monochanthus, Myanthus, and Catasetum), which had previously been ranked as three distinct genera, were known to be sometimes produced on the same spike. they were immediately included as a single species.
+As soon as three Orchidean forms (Monochanthus, Myanthus, and Catasetum), which had previously been ranked as three distinct genera, were known to be sometimes produced on the same spike, they were immediately included as a single species.
+But it may be asked, what ought we to do, if it could be proved that one species of kangaroo had been produced, by a long course of modification, from a bear?
+Ought we to rank this one species with bears, and what should we do with the other species?
+The supposition is of course preposterous; and I might answer by the argumentum ad hominem, and ask what should be done if a perfect kangaroo were seen to come out of the womb of a bear?
+According to all analogy, it would be ranked with bears; but then assuredly all the other species of the kangaroo family would have to be classed under the bear genus.
+The whole case is preposterous; for where there has been close descent in common, there will certainly be close resemblance or affinity.